Didisimmons/LILELI-QUIZ-GAME/readME.md

 4. [FIGMA](https://www.figma.com/): This was used to develop the wireframes ( mobile and desktop devices) for LILELI website.

-5. [JSHint](https://jshint.com/): This was used to analyze the javascript code , to ensure errors were minimised.
+5. [JSHint](https://jshint.com/): This was used to analyse the JavaScript code , to ensure errors were minimised.

 6. [GIT](https://git-scm.com/): This was the preferred method of version control.
-To commit and publish our project to github, we used the gitpod.
+To commit and publish our project to GitHub, we used the gitpod.

 7. [GITHUB](https://github.com/): This is was used to store the projects code.

 8. [CHROME DEV TOOLS]() : This was used to test our site's responsiveness across various screen devices and to ensure no errors were found when the website was live and active for the user.

-9. [VISUAL STUDIO CODE](https://code.visualstudio.com/): This was used for writing and testing out the project’s code before committing to github  to avoid internet connection interference.
+9. [VISUAL STUDIO CODE](https://code.visualstudio.com/): This was used for writing and testing out the project’s code before committing to GitHub  to avoid internet connection interference.

 10. [FAVICON](https://favicon.io/favicon-converter/): This was used to create the favicon for LILELI.
 LILELI's favicon is their brand logo, which helps users find their site when they are browsing multiple tabs.